SamWalker++: recommendation with informative sampling strategy: Related work

 \section{Related work}

 In this section, we review the most related works from the following four perspectives.

 \textbf{Data confidence in implicit recommendation.} As the unobserved data are unreliable, learning a recommendation model from implicit feedback requires assigning confidence weights for the data.
 Most of the existing methods assign confidence weights manually.
 For example, the classic weighted matrix factorization (WMF) \cite{hu2008collaborative} and many neural-based collaborative methods (e.g. CDAE\cite{wu2016collaborative}, NCF\cite{he2017neural}, LightGCN\cite{he2020lightgcn}) used a simple heuristic where all negative feedback data are equally downweighted vis-a-vis the positive feedback data; \cite{he2016fast} and \cite{yu2017selection} assign the confidence weights based on item popularity.
+The readers can refer to the survey \cite{chen2020bias} for more information.

 More recently, a new probabilistic model EXMF\cite{liang2016modeling} was proposed to incorporate user's exposure to items into the CF methods.
 When inferring user's preference, EXMF can translate user's exposure as data confidence.
 However, as analysed in section \ref{se:exmf}, this method suffers from over-fitting and low efficiency. \cite{chen2020fast} further proposes to model data confidence with a community-based neural network in their FAWMF.
 However, FAWMF is designed for fast memorization-based learning so that the capacity of the network is constrained.
 It can be seen from the low rank of the confidence matrix.
 The confidence weights are modeled from a global perspective and usually lack personality.
 Our experiments show that FAWMF performs poorly on the sparse dataset.